 Situated halfway between the Thai capital and the beach resort of Pattaya, the prestigious course at Amata Spring Country Club is imbued with all the attributes you would expect of a top notch modern course in this part of the world: long, undulating fairways, exceptional greenside bunkering, wonderfully fast putting surfaces and plenty of water-threatened holes.

 Fairways have been routed around two sizeable lakes and it’s on one of these grand water hazards that golfers encounter the layout’s signature hole at the 145-yard, par three 17th.
 In fact, that yardage is rather superfluous because the island green at this hole actually floats, so the carry to the 40 yards by 40 yards putting surface – accessed by a small boat from the lake side – can be altered at the flick of a switch.

-A number of high profile competitions have been held at Amata Spring since the course first opened for play in 2005: The inaugural Honda LPGA Thailand tournament in 2006, the first five Royal Trophy events from 2006 to 2010 and the first Thailand Golf Championship (when Lee Westwood claimed his 37th career victory) in 2011.
+A number of high profile competitions have been held at Amata Spring since the course first opened for play in 2005: The inaugural Honda LPGA Thailand tournament in 2006, the first four Royal Trophy events from 2006 to 2010 and the first Thailand Golf Championship (when Lee Westwood claimed his 37th career victory) in 2011.

 Architect Lee Schmidt kindly provided us with the following comments:

 “When the industrial complex Amata Nakorm was initially designed, a large lake was excavated as the water source for the proposed factories.
 With the expansion of the property and other facilities over time, other water sources were designed and the initial lake was no longer needed.